Table of Contents

 The estimate of proportions using intervals is used to make a measure of results for an entire population using a range of reasonable values for the population proportion.
 It is assumed that the intervals capture the true value of the population parameter.
 This interval is known as the confidence interval, which helps in measuring a suitable and average value extracted from multiple samples of a whole population.
 The use of intervals helps in providing multiple values to estimate the population proportion.

 Confidence intervals give more details compared to point estimates.
 A point estimate is limited to its usefulness since it does not reveal the uncertainty associated with the estimate, i.e. it is not clear how far this sample mean may be from the population mean.

 Due to the “Luck of the draw” factor, we are sure that the true population proportion is not exactly 0.36.
 If we want to find out an interval of a whole population, which draws the sample proportion probability of at least 95% confidence, we need to calculate it using the standard deviation formula.

 Creation of a Confidence Interval

 There are four basic steps involved in constructing a confidence interval given as follows:

 - The first step involves the identification of sample statistics.
 The sample statistic i.e. sample mean, the sample proportion will be used to estimate the population parameter.

-- The second step involves a selection of a confidence level.
+- The second step involves the selection of a confidence level.
 The confidence level helps in the identification of the uncertainty level in a sampling method.
 Normally, 90%, 95% or 99% confidence interval is used to find out accurate results.

 - The third step is to calculate the margin of error.
 The margin of error has to be calculated using the following equation: